Conductor / Composer Esa - Pekka

 as your mood varies from day to day.
 You’re doing basically the

-same things with different orchestras, and the communication works in
+same things with different orchestras, and the communication works in different

-are more difficult for me than some other composers, and although in certain
+more difficult for me than some other composers, and although in certain

 cases I do like the music a lot, I just keep away from them myself.